Releasing Spores

 Bonds

-Link to related spores:
+Link to related spores in spore.core.json:

 {